The art of dry skin brushing

 How do I do it?

-- Spend more time brushing in the areas behind your knees, in your hip and elbow creases, underarms and your neck.
+Spend more time brushing in the areas behind your knees, in your groin and elbow creases, underarms and your neck.
 These areas are dense with lymph nodes and stimulating them can improve your lymph flow.
-You can also brush your face, just be gentle.
+I usually avoid my face because the bristles can be a bit too harsh.

 So there you have it.
 Dry skin brushing in a nutshell.
 It may take a few times of trying it before you see results (eg. healthier skin, less dryness, reduced swelling, boosted immune function, etc.).
 Give it a try.
 Hope you enjoy it as much as I do!